-WEEKLY STOCK COMMENT: SONIC HEALTHCARE
+WEEKLY COMPANY INSIGHT: SONIC HEALTHCARE

-Sonic Healthcare is a global medical diagnostics company, providing pathology and radiology services to the medical community.
+Sonic Healthcare (SHL) is a global medical diagnostics company, providing pathology and radiology services to the medical community.
 Based in Sydney, SHL operates in Australia, New Zealand, the US, Germany, the UK, Ireland, Belgium and Switzerland, and has over 23,000 employees worldwide.

 SHL is the largest pathology provider in Australia, Germany, Switzerland, and the UK/Ireland, the second largest in New Zealand and Belgium, and the third largest in the United States.
-In addition, SHL is second in the Australian radiology market, and is the largest operator of medical centres and the largest provider of occupational health services.
+In addition, SHL is second in the Australian radiology market, and is the largest operator of medical centres and occupational health services.
 Pathology is the key service, accounting for over 80% of revenues and earnings.
 Radiology provides over 10% of earnings.

 SHL provides a relatively defensive exposure to the attractive healthcare sector.
-It has steady revenues and earnings due to its entrenched market position in a large number of countries and its market leading business operations.
-We expect SHL to provide earnings and dividend growth as it continues its strategy to consolidate a number of fragmented overseas markets and benefits from the positive long-term drivers.
+It has steady revenues and earnings, due to its entrenched market position in a large number of countries and its market leading business operations.
+We expect SHL to provide earnings and dividend growth, as it continues its strategy to consolidate a number of fragmented overseas markets and benefits from the positive long-term drivers.
 The nature of the sector means SHL is continually exposed to regulatory and funding risks, which have the potential to negatively impact earnings.
 However, its geographic diversification helps to mitigate this risk as compared to peers.

 - lower government funding

 - technological change

 - increased competition